sleepntsheep/sleepntsheep/README.md

 ## Hi there 👋🗿

-I am sleepntsheep, i'm interested in C, C++, python
+I am sleepntsheep, i mainly code in C, C++, python

 I can also do svelte, javascript, node.js